mithun100/go-upstream-downstream/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 ## Assumptions
-- Application is reported to the [AppDynamics Cloud Native Application Observability](https://docs.appdynamics.com/fso/cloud-native-app-obs/en)
+- Your want to integrate your application with[AppDynamics Cloud Native Application Observability](https://docs.appdynamics.com/fso/cloud-native-app-obs/en)
-- This assumes you already have the collector deployed in your Kubernetes cluster
+- You have already deployed the collector within your Kubernetes cluster.
-- Go is in Alpha build so that things might change and break.
-So please use caution and do a proper testing before moving to a higher environment like Pre Prod and Production.
+- Be aware that the Go application is in an Alpha build, which means that changes and disruptions may occur.
+Therefore, it is advisable to exercise caution and conduct thorough testing before considering deployment to higher environments such as Pre Prod and Production.
-- [instrumentation.yml](associated_files/instrumentation.yaml) files points to OTEL_EXPORTER_OTLP_ENDPOINT you might need to change it as per your application or endpoint details.
+- Ensure that the [instrumentation.yml](associated_files/instrumentation.yaml)  is configured to point to the 'OTEL_EXPORTER_OTLP_ENDPOINT.'
+You may need to adjust this setting according to your specific application or endpoint requirements.
--

 ## Steps to deploy
 - Be connected to the Kubernetes using CLI